fc-io/working-with-alvis-from-ki/README.md

 Apply for acess at https://supr.naiss.se/

-You need to be at least at the level of phd (or get help from your supervior) to be granted the default allocation.
+You need to be at least at the level of phd (or get help from your supervior) to be granted an allocation.

 ## Caveats